uhd-urz/elAPI/README.md

  [y/N]:
 ```

-This confirmation can be bypassed with the `--silent` flag. `expire` will not expire a team that has members that are
+This confirmation can be bypassed with the `--silent` flag.
+By default, `expire` will not expire a team that has members
-also part of other teams.
+that are also part of other teams.
 In this case, `expire` will show a list of these non-unique members and abort.
-The flag
+The
-`--dry-run` can be passed to simulate the expiration process without actually making any changes to the eLab server.
+`--force-multi-team` flag can be passed to bypass this validation.
+The flag `--dry-run` can be passed to simulate the
+expiration process without actually making any changes to the eLab server.

 ## Creating a plugin